PierrunoYT/IdeaForge-AI/README.md

-# BrainstormAgent
+# IdeaForge AI

-BrainstormAgent is a Python-based tool that uses OpenRouter's Anthropic Claude-3.5-sonnet model to generate innovative ideas and create mind maps for various topics.
+IdeaForge AI is a Python-based tool that uses OpenRouter's Anthropic Claude-3.5-sonnet model to generate innovative ideas and create mind maps for various topics.

 ## Features